AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/15-ZoomorphicSimulation/15-ZoomorphicSimulation.markdown

 	category: 'GeneticAlgorithm-Core'
 ```

-The operator consider a set of possible cutpoints with the variable `possibleCutpoints`, which is set using:
+The operator considers a set of possible cutpoints with the variable `possibleCutpoints`, which is set using:

 ```Smalltalk
 GAConstrainedCrossoverOperation>>possibleCutpoints: indexes